wasobi/wasobi/README.md

-### Sul sul! 👋
+## Sul sul! 👋

 Welcome to my corner of the universe.
 I am a full-time tinkerer and a part-time artist.
 I am always looking for new ways to challenge myself, so you can find current projects I'm working on here.
 I am also really passionate about sustainability (in every aspect of the word).
 I like to create things that free up time and resources.
 More than anything, I love to work on projects with a heavy focus on empowerment.
 If you vibe with this, let's collaborate!

 - 🔭 I’m currently working on my portfolio website and a resource management app for the Sims
-- 🌱 I’m currently learning system design and React
+- 🌱 I’m currently learning system design, React, and French
+- ⚡ I'm a classically trained violist

 <!--
 **wasobi/wasobi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.